 Most complementary health approaches fall into one of two categories: natural products or mind and body practices.
 This section addresses mind and body practices.

-Mind and body practices are a large and varied group of procedures performed or taught by a trained practitioner or teacher.
+Mind and body practices are a large and varied group of techniques performed or taught by a trained practitioner or teacher.

-Massage therapy includes many different techniques in which practitioners manually manipulate muscle and other soft tissues.
+Massage therapy includes many different techniques in which practitioners work on muscle and other soft tissues.
 Massage therapy has been studied for a variety of symptoms, including several types of pain, anxiety, and depression.